jpmorgan-payments/embedded-banking/README.md

 4. Open a browser and navigate to the locally deployed app using the URL provided in the command line.
 Usually `localhost:3000`.

-You have deployed the showcase Embedded Banking app.
-Follow the onscreen instructions to explore the banking functionality available.
+You have deployed the showcase Embedded Finance app.
+Follow the onscreen instructions to explore the finance functionality available.

 ## Register as a developer for access to UAT

-If you are interested in going further with Embedded Banking APIs, you can join the developer community at J.P.
+If you are interested in going further with Embedded Finance APIs, you can join the developer community at J.P.
 Morgan, and get access to the UAT environment.

 This process can take a few days, and in order to make calls to the UAT, you must provide some SSL certificates.